UPennCBE544/2023.github.io/ProjectDescription.md

 <a name='calcs'></a>
 ## Calculations ##

 To get started we need to get the files needed for the final project.
-Move into your CBE544 directory and run these commands:
+Move into your CBE544 directory, download the project files, and open the tar file by running these commands:

 ```bash
 cd